 Traveling in Luxembourg

-Luxembourg is located in western Europe sandwiched between France, Belgium and Germany.
-The country is known for having the highest GDP in the world, although this isn’t so challenging when your entire population is barely that of a medium sized city!
-Luxembourg’s vast wealth comes from its strength in finance, making it one of the richest countries.
+Luxembourg is located in western Europe, sandwiched between France, Belgium, and Germany.
+The country is known for having the highest GDP in the world, although this is much less challenging when your entire population is barely that of a medium sized city!
+Luxembourg’s vast wealth comes from its strength in finance, making it one of the world’s richest countries.
 Despite the money flowing through the country, a visit to Luxembourg isn’t as devastating to your wallet as Scandinavia, so travelers can actually enjoy the exploring the capital and beautiful countryside on a decent budget.

 The capital of this tiny country is also called Luxembourg, and is by far the biggest city in the country.
 Here you’ll find the best museums, history, and the only real nightlife.
 Some highlights are visiting the ancient fortress known as the Bock Castemates, seeing the royal palaces, and of course exploring the dramatic landscapes of the modern and historic districts of the city.